Installing Custom NetBox Plugins

 Next, use pip

-to populate the wheelhouse folder, by running it with the download
+to populate the wheelhouse folder with any other dependencies, by running it with the download

 command, and the arguments necessary to pull the correct architecture and version to run inside the NetBox Enterprise container: